 Sift the flour twice into a large bowl.
 Cut up the butter into small pieces and add to the bowl.
 Use your finger tips to rub the butter into the flour until the mixture looks consistent.

-Add the salt, baking powder, stevia, vanilla extra, cinnamon and nutmeg.
+Add the salt, baking powder, stevia or sugar, vanilla, cinnamon and nutmeg.
 Mix in then add the mashed sweet potato.
 Flour your hands and bring the mixture together to form a dough.
 Do not knead and place on a clean surface lightly dusted with flour.
 Pat the dough using flat fingertips until the dough is around 3cm thick.